juanpallotta/LPP/README.md

 1000,281.65,898.77,0,0,916.05,1.1113
 ...
 ```
-* `Temperature_at_Lidar_Station`: Temperature at ground level (in Celsius).
+* `Temperature_at_Lidar_Station_K`: Temperature at ground level in Kelvins (K).
-* `Pressure_at_Lidar_Station`: Pressure at ground level (in hPa)
+* `Pressure_at_Lidar_Station_Pa`: Pressure at ground level in Pascals (Pa)

-* **Cloud-mask retrieval parameters:** These parameters are required for the cloud detection algorithm.
+* **layer-mask retrieval parameters:** These parameters are required for the cloud detection algorithm.
 We strongly recommend using the values set in the files included in this repository.
 The algorithm used is robust enough to work with a wide range of elastic-lidar signals using this setup.

 ```
 avg_Points_Cloud_Mask = 101